turboncelucionce/gpt4-clippy-godot/README.md

 ### How to setup:

 - When launching Clippy for the first time, he asks for your API keys.
 Just follow the instructions.
-- If you made a mistake, you can delete that keys any time by right-clicking on Clippy, then selecting "Delete memory and exit".
+- If you made a mistake, you can delete the keys any time by right-clicking on Clippy, then selecting "Delete memory and exit".
 - After inputting the API keys and assuming they are correct, Clippy will remember them and everything should work!

 ## TODO